eic/epic-prod/docs/RECO/24.12.0/index.md

             5x41 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:670
                 hel_plus , Sub-directory or File Count:670
+    SIDIS , Sub-directory or File Count:1
+        pythia6-eic , Sub-directory or File Count:1
+            1.0.0 , Sub-directory or File Count:1
+                10x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:2443
     SINGLE , Sub-directory or File Count:11
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3